oliv5/cmUpdater/README.md

 -DO NOT unplug your device at any part of the process.

+#Limitations

+-Currently this can only download the latest nightly of the highest version of CM that is available on your device, in other words the top file from your device's CyanogenMod-website (e.g. https://download.cyanogenmod.org/?device=victara)

 #How to use:

-Replace my device-information in the cmupdater.sh file with yours and run the file via the terminal.
+Make sure you meet all requrirements and then replace my device-information in the cmupdater.sh file with yours and run the file via the terminal.

 #Changelog: